mfaria-p/EBEC_Arduino_Autoline/README.md

 # EBEC_Arduino_Autoline

+# EBEC Challenge: Engineering Under Pressure

 ## Overview

-This project was developed as part of the **EBEC Challenge** in the **Innovative Design** category.
+This project was developed as part of the **EBEC Challenge '25** in the **Innovative Design** category.
 The challenge required our team to design and build a **fully functional automated assembly line prototype** within just **24 hours**.
 The system was designed to perform four key operations:

 ✅ Transport products from **Zone A to Zone B**\
 ✅ Place the product inside a box 📦\